 Here on the 50,000-acre working ranch and farm in rustic Wyoming, troubled young boys, ages 10-17, experience important life lessons that change them for good.
-Young men at Triangle Cross Ranch face physical challenges daily caring for 1,000 cattle on our working cowboy ranch.
+Young men at Triangle Cross Ranch, LLC, face physical challenges daily caring for 1,000 cattle on our working cowboy ranch.
 We assign chores based on each boy’s capabilities, and find a specific type of work to spark their interest.

 Chores include horse care, feeding baby calves, participating in cattle drives, building fences, repairing and maintaining ranch vehicles and farm equipment.
 Students also participate in wildlife and range management, welding, carpentry, horticulture, animal husbandry, veterinary assistance (calf vaccination, and delivery at birth), horsemanship, and horseshoeing.
 Some work in logging, operating farm equipment (tractor, backhoe, bulldozer), crop irrigation, and training stock dogs.